imgproxy/imgproxy/docs/image_formats_support.md

 ## ICO support

-imgproxy supports ICO output only when using libvips 8.7.0+ compiled with ImageMagick support.
+imgproxy supports ICO only when using libvips 8.7.0+ compiled with ImageMagick support.
 Official imgproxy Docker image supports ICO out of the box.

 ## HEIC support